BenMoshang/3D-Printing-Material-Optimization/README.md

-# Etsy-Trend-Scraper
+# 3D-print
-In order to outperform other businesses, I developed this software to scrape Etsy for the most popular trends.
+In order to print the most optimal settings for my filaments.
+This repo displays the settings needed for each individual filament.